tylert/tylert.github.io/source/hardware_stuff/durgod_keyboards.rst

 --------

 XXX TODO  See if the K310 can use the same DFU trick.
-Short R21 to C27 (Boot0 to VDD) and apply power.
+Short R21 to C27 (Boot0 to VDD) and apply power (plug the keyboard in).

 .. image:: boot0.png